Topl/BramblSc-docs/docs/Overview/Overview.md

 # Overview

-Introduces the SDK by providing an overview.
+The overview section describes things that apply to this specification as a whole.
+It introduces the SDK by providing an overview.
 It will include:

 * SDK Architecture
 * Introduction to Native Ledgers